 Baby William was welcomed to the world.

 It was so emotional to watch the very moment a human enters the world.
-I was trying to be the strong one to support Nikki and Matt but I couldn’t hold it in any longer.

 And finally, a sigh of relief.
 A family of three.